Kedartal Trek is one of the most beautiful and Challenging trek of Uttarakhand.

 Here are some of the important details that will help you to plan your trek.
 Below is the experience of Kedartal trek you must read and plan your trek accordingly.
 If you want any other information, Kindly visit Uttarakhand official tourism website.

-Kedartal trek 2
+Kedartal Trek 2

 • Altitude : 16116 Ft